babylonchain/finality-provider/docs/operation.md

 $ vald
 ```

-This will start the RPC server at the address specified in the configuration on
+This will start the RPC server at the address specified in the configuration under
 the `RawRPCListeners` field.
 A custom address can also be specified using
 the `--rpclisten` flag.